 Man by nature tends to be dominated by the desires of the flesh; the Christian is intended to put to death the deeds of the body and be led by the spirit (Rom8:13).
 Regrettably, that was not the case with many Corinthian Christians of Paul’s day.
 But note how he chides them: “You are acting like ordinary human beings!” (vv3,4).
 But aren’t Christians mere human beings: “an assembly of justified sinners” as I once would have depicted the Church?
 Not according to Paul: “God has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world on account of lust”.
 And as hinted at by Paul in the previous chapter, that is just the start: “Things which eye has not seen and ear has not heard and which have not entered the human heart – all that God has prepared for those who love Him.”
 (1Cor2:9)

-Such mysteries are examples of the “solid food” that Paul recognized the Corinthians in their current state could not digest (v2).
+Such mysteries are examples of the “solid food” that Paul recognized the Corinthian church as part of God’s husbandry could not currently digest (v2).
 They were acting like spiritual pygmies; like natural humans devoid of the Holy Spirit’s energies.
 They needed to remember that they were “God’s husbandry” (Greek: γεώργιον – v9) which speaks of the idea of a field that is being cultivated.
 Whilst by no means the sole recipients of God’s love or benevolent intentions, the context of the Church within divine providence is that she is “a chosen people, a royal priesthood, a holy nation, a people FOR GOD’S OWN POSSESSION so as to proclaim the excellencies of Him who has called them out of darkness into His marvellous light” (cf. 1Pet2:9).